U.S. hiring seen solid in June, keeping September rate hike in play

 The mining sector, however, likely lost more jobs because of layoffs in the energy industry.

-Oil-field companies, including Schlumberger, Baker Hughes and Halliburton, have announced thousands of job cuts after a more than 60 percent plunge in crude oil prices last year.
+Oil-field companies, including Schlumberger (SLB.N), Baker Hughes (BHI.N) and Halliburton (HAL.N), have announced thousands of job cuts after a more than 60 percent plunge in crude oil prices last year.

 (Reporting by Lucia Mutikani; Editing by Steve Orlofsky)